node101-io/merkle-tree/README.md

 # merkle-tree

 A JavaScript library to generate a Merkle Tree using SHA-256.
-The library is designed for applications that require data integrity verification through cryptographic hashing with the complexity of O(log n).
-It supports building a Merkle tree from an array of leaves, generating a Merkle root and proof, verifying a proof, adding and deleting leaves.
+The library is designed for applications that require data integrity verification through cryptographic hashing.
+It supports a range of key functionalities, including:

+- Building a Merkle tree from an array of leaves
+- Generating the Merkle root and cryptographic proofs for leaf inclusion
+- Verifying proofs to ensure data integrity
+- Adding and removing leaves dynamically

+The complexity for operations like proof generation and verification is optimized to $O(\log n)$, making this library well-suited for use in blockchain, distributed systems, or any application where cryptographic data validation is critical.

 ## Building a Tree

 ```javascript
 const leaves = ['leaf_1', 'leaf_2', 'leaf_3'];